TULiberalArts/Global-Studies/pages/funding.md

 Applications, as well as any questions, may be sent to [globalstudies@temple.edu](mailto:globalstudies@temple.edu).

 ## Graduate Student Research Grant
-The Graduate Student Research Grant is available to graduate students in the College of Liberal Arts who are undertaking research that is international, transnational, or global in nature.
-These grants are intended to support graduate students in conducting original research that will be part of their dissertation or a project intended for publication.
+The Graduate Student Research Grant is available to College of Liberal Arts graduate students who are undertaking international, transnational or global research.
+These grants support graduate students’ original research that will be part of their dissertation or a project intended for publication.

 College of Liberal Arts graduate students are invited to apply for grants to support research or data collection, including foreign travel for the purposes of archival research, interviews, ethnography, etc. Applicants may request a maximum of $3,000.
 Applicants must be enrolled students in good standing with their departments to be eligible.
 Students who have already benefited from a Global Studies Graduate Research Grant are not eligible to apply again.